FindMySchool LogoFindMySchool

 Year 7 admissions are coordinated through Cheshire West and Chester, with the school as its own admission authority.
 The published admission number is 210 per year group.

-Appeals are referenced with a deadline of 30 March 2026 and hearings within the published timescale.
+• Appeals are referenced with a deadline of 31 March 2027.

 Oversubscription is also clearly defined.
 Priority is given first to children with an Education, Health and Care Plan naming the school, then looked-after children, siblings, children living within the designated catchment zone, then out-of-zone children attending named partner primary schools, followed by medical or social reasons, children of eligible staff, and finally distance from home to school measured in a straight line.
 A random allocation tie-break is used where distance is identical.